benjsmyth/algorithms/sorting/bubble-sort/README.md

 # Bubble sort

 ## Algorithm
-Bubble sort is a **stable**, **online** sorting algorithm that propagates unordered elements towards the end of the array.
+Bubble sort is a stable, online sorting algorithm that propagates unordered elements towards the end of the array.
 Each time the algorithm runs through the array, it effectively sorts the next highest element.
 This process repeats as many times as the length of the array.
 ```
-ALGO bubbleSort(array, N):
+ALGORITHM bubbleSort(array, N):
     n := 0
     WHILE n < N
         FOR 1 <= i < N: